- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 sfc /scannow

-6. Exit Command Prompt by typing “exit” (no quotes).
+- Exit the Command Prompt by typing exit.
 Press Enter on your keyboard to execute the command.

 When you run the tool, it uses the Windows Update client to provide the repair files for the SFC utility.

-That said, you may need a bootable media or Windows installation DVD to act as the source of the repair files if Windows Update isn’t available or malfunctioning.
+That said, you may need bootable media or Windows installation DVD to act as the source of the repair files if Windows Update isn’t available or is malfunctioning.

-First, let’s show you how to create a bootable USB drive for Windows 10 and Windows 11.
+First, let’s show you how to create a bootable USB drive for Windows 10 and 11.

 The things you’ll need to create the drive include: